nlaxmi/neptune/README.md

 # neptune
 Neptune Repository

-In this repository, I will be adding all my neptune work.
+In this repository, I will be adding all my neptune work which I will be deploying in aws.